 James T. Blodgett ’38 died on September 16, 2016, in Sterling, Massachusetts.

-(The following was published in the Worcester Telegram & Gazette from September 17 to 23, 2016:)
+(The following was published by the Worcester Telegram & Gazette on September 17, 2016)

 He was a graduate of Worcester Academy, Bowdoin College and Harvard Medical School.